 Demographic Advisory Councils

-These diverse councils provide an effective way to build bridges between minority communities and the police department, which results in increased awareness, improved understanding, and open dialogue regarding challenging issues including perceptions of racial profiling.
+These diverse councils provide an effective way to build bridges between communities who often feel underrepresented and the Seattle Police Department (SPD) which results in increased awareness, improved understanding, and open dialogue regarding challenging issues including perceptions of racial profiling.
 Advisory councils are also a good way to gain knowledge and understanding of SPD and policing in general.

-The Seattle Police Department formed Precinct Advisory Councils (PACs) in the late 1980s as one of the Department’s first community policing efforts.
+The SPDformed Precinct Advisory Councils (PACs) in the late 1980s as one of the Department’s first community policing efforts.
 The goal of the councils was to have groups of citizens, who were geographically based, become more knowledgeable about law enforcement in their communities and more invested in partnering with the Department on public safety issues.

-In the mid-1990s, the Seattle Police Department observed that the established Precinct Advisory Councils were not reflective of the diverse communities living in the city, and believed it was critical to create an avenue for the Department to reach out and develop relationships with these communities.
+In the mid-1990s, the SPD observed that the established PACs were not reflective of the diverse communities living in the city, and believed it was critical to create an avenue for the Department to reach out and develop relationships with these communities.
 The goal was to create more diverse advisory groups to educate the Department about the challenging issues and concerns within these specific communities.

 - African American